If you’re looking for internships, then this article is for you…

 Don’t stop here though, the tips coming up next are even MORE powerful (and faster) methods for finding relevant internship programs, both paid and unpaid.
 So check out the tips below before you run off to search online.

 Your professors often have industry connections and know employers that offer opportunities to intern in the summer.

 They’re paid by the university to help you, so don’t be shy about asking for leads on paid or unpaid internships.

 Visit your professors during office hours and ask if they have any connections that could help you obtain an internship, or if they know of any internships themselves.

 It’s best if you walk in prepared to ask about a specific type of internship (engineering, data science, etc.), or at least have some idea of what field would interest you.
 Don’t just ask for an internship without any type of specific guidelines.

-Also, ask them if your university has any industry associations, and find out about any alumni networks they have, too.
+Also, ask them if your university has any industry associations, and find out about any alumni networks they have that can assist job seekers in finding internship programs, too.
 These are additional channels that might be useful for landing a summer internship.

 Next, talk to your friends/peers who have secured internships and ask how they did it.
 This will give you more information and leads that you can follow in your search for internships.

 They can tell you about which tactics worked best for them, which websites they used, etc. They may even tell you that the employer they’re going to intern for has more spots open.

 Your university may offer career fairs, or there may be other career fairs in your local area.
 Attending career fairs is a good way to meet recruiters and find out about internship opportunities near you.